ymzuiku/svelte-zero-api/README.md

 **Todo**
 - Export API documentation
   - Typescript types are not "exportable" — I'm thinking of line comments as the most plausible solution.
+- Run response functions in the order, that they are written

 ### **Requirements**
 - TypeScript in your SvelteKit project
+- There's a bug — so to update — you have to delete node_modules, and install using `npm i sveltekit-zero-api -D` again.
+I'll look into it eventually.

 ## Install